straut12/sj4u-gh/_pages/ref/coding/html.md

 * block - takes up full width available.
 Examples are paragraph (p) and division (div)
 * inline - does not start a new line.
 Example is span

+* div - used to group similar sets of content together or apply the same CSS style or scripting effect to other document elements.

 Pre tag: <pre> preserves space and line breaks.
 Useful to put code examples inside a pre to keep the text displayed exactly as written.
 Paragraph: <p></p>
 Headers: <h1></h1>